Ðǿմ«Ã½

 Family Cancer Assessment Clinic

-The Family Cancer Assessment Clinic (FCAC) helps families find out if they have inherited syndromes that cause a higher risk of cancer.
+The Family Cancer Assessment Clinic helps families find out if they have inherited syndromes that cause a higher risk of cancer.
 This includes Li Fraumeni syndrome, Lynch syndrome, paraganglioma, and others.

 Find Out More